pcarbo/genetic-data-analysis-rcc-2/README.md

 Following from [Analysis of Genetic Data
-Part 1](https://github.com/pcarbo/genetic-data-analysis-rcc-1), in this 2-hour workshop we will use PLINK, GEMMA and R to generate interesting biological insights from large-scale genetic data.
+Part 1](https://github.com/pcarbo/genetic-data-analysis-rcc-1), in this 2-hour workshop we will use PLINK and R to generate interesting biological insights from large-scale genetic data.
 We will also use online databases such as the UCSC Genome Browser to interpret the output of the data analyses.
 Although no background in genetics is